 Fellowship in Endocrinology & Metabolism: Metabolic Diseases Branch, National Institute of Diabetes, Digestive and Kidney Disease, National Institutes of Health

-Dr. Streeten is an Associate Professor of Medicine in the Division of Endocrinology, Diabetes and Nutrition and has a secondary appointment in Pediatrics in the Genetics Division.
+Dr. Streeten is a Professor of Medicine in the Division of Endocrinology, Diabetes and Nutrition and has a secondary appointment in Pediatrics in the Genetics Division.
 She is the Co-Director of the Genetics and Personalized Medicine Clinic at the University of Maryland and is board certified in Internal Medicine, Endocrinology and Metabolism, and Clinical Genetics.
 She has extensive clinical experience in a wide variety of monogenic diseases, including those associated with the endocrine system (in particular, bone and mineral disorders), and non-endocrine disorders (eg. lysosomal storage disorders including Fabry and Pompe diseases, mitochondrial disorders including MELAS, connective tissue disorders including Ehlers Danlos syndrome, Marfan syndrome, skeletal dysplasias and neurodegenerative disorders).

 Dr Streeten is the PI on a longstanding study of Osteoporosis Pseudoglioma Syndrome and a study on CYP24A1 mutations and kidney stones.
 In addition, she is a co-investigator in a study to identify patients with monogenic diabetes (PI: Toni Pollin, PhD) and in studies related to pharmacogenetics of response to medication used to treat diabetes.
 She is a team member of the Pharmacogenomics Service at UMMS, currently involved in an intervention project to increase testing of CYP2C19 genotype for patients undergoing PCI who are prescibed clopidogrel.